artificialintelligencecolombia/ms_power_bi_24/04_data_modeling_in_power_bi/04_DAX/row_context_filter_context.md

 # Row context and Filter context

 ### Row context
+- Evaluates each row independently
-Eefers to the current row when evaluating a calculated column or a row-level calculation.
+Refers to the current row when evaluating a calculated column or a row-level calculation.
 Think of it as evaluating one row at a time, with access to values in other columns of that same row

 ```
 Revenue = Sales[Quantity] * Sales[UnitPrice]
 // For each row, DAX multiplies the Quantity and UnitPrice values from the same row
 ```

+For each row in the Sales table, this formula calculates Total Price using the values from that row.

+Calculated columns rely on row context

 ### Filter context
-El contexto de filtro en DAX es el conjunto de restricciones que determinan qué filas de datos están disponibles para un cálculo en un momento específico.
+Represents all active filters in a report, measure, or query
 ```
 North Sales 2023 =
 CALCULATE(